KiLJ4EdeN/tensorflow_from_source_docker/README.md

 # tensorflow_from_source_docker
-Docker file to build tensorflow from source inside docker, helps with cpus that dont have avx, avx2, sse, or kvm and vmware shared cpus
+Instuctions to build tensorflow from source inside docker, helps with cpus that dont have avx, avx2, sse, or kvm and vmware shared cpus also great when u do have a gpod cpu and want the speedup from a compiled tensorflow

 ##### clone and create base bazel dockerimage:
 ```bash